jtownson/swakka/readme.md

 ```

 Of course, you can still annotate your case classes and, if specific ClassDoc
-intances are in a closer scope they will take priority.
+instances are in a closer scope they will take priority.
 You can use this to
 override annotation entries if, for example, they are in another project/library
-and your local semantics are differ.
+and your local semantics differ.

 ### The endpoint implementation, _Params => Route_